 4. Gateway Apartments Safeway (145 Jackson Street)

-This store primarily serves the population in the multi-tower Gateway complex, as well as daytime workers in the Financial District and another residential complex across the street, but there is also a park across the street, Sydney Walton Square, that is often a resting place for the homeless.
+This store primarily serves the population in the multi-tower Gateway complex, as well as daytime workers in the Financial District and another residential complex across the street, and those who hang out in the park across the street, Sydney Walton Square.
 On the weekends and at night the store feels more deserted, and it's one of the tiniest, if not the tiniest, Safeways in town.
 As Hoodline reports, there have been 15 police calls to this store in the last six months, including an incident last Sunday involving a disturbed woman who made a serious mess of the soup station.
 As a witness tells it, "People were super scared" as the woman picked up the entire metal terrine of clam chowder and threw it against a window.
 She then began "throwing soup all over the flowers in the floral department."
 That's of course just one incident, but the security staff here is reportedly pretty "hands-off" and useless, and most Yelpers complain about extremely long, extremely slow lines at checkout.

 3. Sunnyside (625 Monterey Blvd)